Quick Building Control sign-off with Automist fire sprinklers

 So, it’s the end of the build, or perhaps you are trying to sell your home?
 You may not have much money left after an expensive project or want to turn things around quickly.
 That’s where Automist Authorised Installers come in.
 We only work with quality companies that understand local building control and can get your property approved quickly.
 We are not always the cheapest, but we will not compromise your home with poor workmanship.
 In addition, we know what projects are accepted in your area as our network has completed over 12000 installations in the UK.

 Have you spoken to Building Control?

-If you haven’t chosen your building control yet, our customers recommend Assent or London Building Control.
+If you haven’t chosen your building control yet, our customers recommend Assent.
 You will need to know why an automatic fire suppression system is required in your home.
 Do you have a four-storey house, a three-story property with an open plan area, or another compliance requirement?
 If unsure, you can also speak to your builder, architect, or fire engineer.
 This is important as your installer needs this information to provide you with options to meet building regulations, as certain property types offer more flexibility than others.

 What do you need to do?

 Start by sending a floorplan of your property to your chosen installer, or ask for a site visit if preferred.
 They need a floorplan and the reason why you require a system to generate a quote and design proposal.
 You can show this to Building Control for pre-approval.
 That way, you can establish if your home will be compliant with Automist installed before you spend any money.
 Each design proposal will align with Plumis’ installation guidelines which consider how many sprayheads are needed in each room.
 Finally, why not set up a Building Passport to make it easy to hold and share all your building information.

 Have trouble getting acceptance from Building Control?